finalist/liferay-oidc-plugin/README.md

     * Application type: 'web application'
     * Name: anything, like 'My Liferay portal'
     * Authorised redirect URIs: `http://localhost:8080/c/portal/login` (or any public URL, but it has to end in the Liferay's special path `/c/portal/login`)
-    * Copy-paste the created client credentials into your portal-ext.properties
+    * Copy-paste the created client credentials into your portal-ext.properties or in the control panel's Instance Settings
 * Add/enable the Google+ API (from dashboard, click button 'Add API' -> Choose 'Google+')
 * Configure the plugin with the rest of the properties, as stated above.